pbs-assess/TTTworkshop/README.md

 | PAC	| Matt Grinnell |
 | PAC   | Elise Keppel |

-For email list: Leave Brooke and Marianne on even though they can't make it.
+For email list: Add Philina.
+Leave Brooke and Marianne on even though they can't make it.